Chocolate Peanut Butter Ritz Cookies

 How to make Ritz Cracker Cookies

-I used to make these with considerably less peanut butter sandwiched in the middle.
-But for the past few years, I’ve increased the quantity to slightly more than a tablespoon per cookie.
-Nice and generous in the peanut butter department.
-Yum!!
+But I gradually increased the quantity to slightly more than a tablespoon per cookie.
+Nice and generous in the peanut butter department, which we all love.

 Place another cracker on top of the peanut butter and press it down gently to create a sandwich cookie.